atreyasha/spp-explainability/docs/develop.md

             **DEADLINE:** *\<2020-12-03 Thu\>*

-            1.  replace outdated torch code -\> no need to declare variables with autograd explicitly: see
+            1.  replace all Variable calls with simple Tensors and add `requires_grad` argument directly to tensors where this is necessary: see
                 <https://stackoverflow.com/questions/57580202/whats-the-purpose-of-torch-autograd-variable>
-                -\> replace all Variable calls with simple Tensors and add `requires_grad` argument directly to tensors where this is necessary

             2.  execute code on low batch level with preset arg namespace in `soft_patterns.py` and `train.py` -\> use this to understand batch level processes and limitations

+            3.  add typing to remaining core python scripts

         2.  work on major changes to architecture